IPO Grading: All you need to know

 Note:

-1. An IPO grade is NOT a suggestion or recommendation as to whether one should subscribe to the IPO or not.
-IPO grade needs to be read together with the disclosures made in the prospectus including the risk factors as well as the price at which the shares are offered in the issue.
+1. An IPO grade is not a suggestion or recommendation as to whether one should subscribe to the IPO.
+IPO grade needs to be read together with the disclosures made in the prospectus, including the risk factors, as well as the price at which the shares are offered in the issue.

-2. IPO grading is done without taking into account the price at which the security is offered in the IPO.
-Since IPO grading does not consider the issue price, the investor needs to make an independent judgment regarding the price at which to bid for the shares offered through the IPO.
+1. IPO grading is done without taking into account the price at which the security is offered in the IPO.
+The investor needs to make an independent judgment regarding the price at which to bid for the shares offered through the IPO.

-It is essential to check the worthiness of the investment place before parking the money.
+It is essential to evaluate the quality of an investment before committing capital.
 IPO grading serves as an efficient tool to understand the company’s fundamentals.
-The IPO grading process facilitates the company to increase its transparency when it is all set to go public.
-IPO grade along with other disclosures of the company gives investors insight into the risk profile of the company enabling them to make an informed decision.
+The IPO grading process helps companies improve transparency ahead of a public listing.
+IPO grading, along with other disclosures made by the company, gives investors insight into the risk profile of the company.